What Is The Difference Between LED, CFL, and Incandescent Light Bulbs?

 The LED lightbulb is an electric lightbulb that can use that uses light-emitting diodes.
 The light-emitting diode code is a semiconductor light source that lights up when the current flows through it.

 LED lightbulbs are where the growth for lightbulbs will be over the next decade.
-This is because the LED lightbulbs are very similar to the incandescent lightbulb, but they use only about 10% of the energy.
+This is because the LED lightbulbs are very similar to the incandescent lightbulbs, but they use only about 10% of the energy.

-LED lightbulbs cost you more than an incandescent light bulb; in many cases, the LED lightbulb cost is double.
+LED lightbulbs cost you more than an incandescent light bulb; in many cases, the cost is double.
 Recently LED lightbulbs have been very popular because they are more efficient than incandescent bulbs and last much longer; over the long term, these lightbulbs can give you significant savings.

 Another advantage is that LED technology continues to improve.
-As this is a huge growth area for lightbulbs expect to continue to see major developments coming with LED bulbs in years to come.
+As this is a huge growth area for lightbulbs, expect to continue to see major developments coming with LED bulbs in years to come.

-Mondoro has its own UL-certified lamp factory outside Hanoi, Vietnam.
-In the factory, we assembly UL lamps (table, floor, and other portables), we also make some of our own shades.
-If you are interested in finding out more about how we can help you manufacture some UL certified lamps, please contact Anita by clicking here or write her directly at her email by clicking hereWe would love to hear from you and hear how we can help you.
+If you are interested in finding out more about how we can help you manufacture some UL-certified lamps, please contact Anita by clicking here or write her directly at her email by clicking hereWe would love to hear from you and hear how we can help you.

 What is the Standard Light Bulb Base?